pacocoursey/next-themes/README.md

 <ThemeProvider themes={['pink', 'red', 'blue']}>
 ```

-> **Note!** When you pass `themes`, the default set of themes ("light" and "dark") are overriden.
+> **Note!** When you pass `themes`, the default set of themes ("light" and "dark") are overridden.
 Make sure you include those if you still want your light and dark themes:

 ```js
 <ThemeProvider themes={['pink', 'red', 'blue', 'light', 'dark']}>